 - issuing fire prevention notices to non-compliant landowners

 - reviewing Emergency Management and Fire Management Plans

 Municipal Fire Management Plan

-The Wyndham Municipal Fire Management Plan was endorsed by the Wyndham Fire Management Planning Committee in November 2012.
+The Wyndham Municipal Fire Management Plan was endorsed by the Wyndham Fire Management Planning Committee.

 Roadside Management Plan

 Councils roadside management plan is implemented to assist in halting the spread of fire across the City of Wyndham.
 One action Council implements to assist in halting the spread of fire and to ensure the long term viability of our natural resources is to conduct roadside burns with the assistance of local CFA brigades.